-DE
+ContactSelect language: DE

 Workshop Design@LOPEC

-Designing with flexible hybrid electronics & e-textiles
+LOPEC 2025 premieres in designing with flexible hybrid electronics & e-textiles.

-Mission and target audience
+Mission and objectives

 Function, form and technology are critical to every design.
 The technology of printed electronics opens new dimensions in product design.
 LOPEC makes these new dimensions tangible and wants to accelerate the transfer of know-how.